sumowll/BD4H-Bootcamp/web/hadoop-streaming.md

 DIAG0232        1
 ...
 ```
 It works as expected, now we could run it in Hadoop.

+## Hadoop
 We first need to put data into HDFS then run hadoop
 ```
 hdfs dfs -put data/ /streaming-data hadoop jar hadoop-streaming.jar \